 I’ve done some experiments with volume, because you often hear blogsters qualify their trading systems with the phrase “on increased volume” or something similar.
 My experiments with volume as a source of additional information for end-of-day trading has so far shown nothing, but I remain open-minded.

 TRIN, or the Arms Index, is calculated thusly:

 ( advancing issues / declining issues ) / (advancing volume / declining volume )

 Sounds like a pain to calculate, doesn’t it?
 Thankfully, my data supplier has TRIN indices built in, so I don’t have to do any math.
 I just access the index and boom, got my numbers.
-My faith in the usefulness of TRIN is such that I wouldn’t have bothered testing if I had to write code calculate the index.
+My lack of faith in the usefulness of TRIN is such that I wouldn’t have bothered testing if I had to write to code to calculate the index.

 According to the literature, a TRIN value > 1 is considered bearish, and < 1 is bullish.
 Since the market tends to revert to a mean on a short-term basis, we should see a bearish sentiment as a chance to buy.